HEX ezCAN Installation Guide

 4 x Two Wire Stub Connectors

-Connecting a 2-wire accessory to an ezCAN stub connector:
+Connecting a 2-wire accessory to a HEX ezCAN stub connector:

-1. Connect the accessory’s ground/Earth wire (this is usually, but not always black or brown) to the ground wire of an ezCAN stub connector.
+1. Connect the accessory’s ground/Earth wire (this is usually, but not always black or brown) to the ground wire of a HEX ezCAN stub connector.

-2. Connect the accessory’s power wire (this is usually, but not always red) to the 12V power wire of an ezCAN stub connector.
+2. Connect the accessory’s power wire (this is usually, but not always red) to the 12V power wire of a HEX ezCAN stub connector.

-Connecting a 3-wire accessory to an ezCAN stub connector:
+Connecting a 3-wire accessory to a HEX ezCAN stub connector:

 1. Connect the accessory’s ground/Earth wire and power wire as described above.